green-party-dublin-central/nh-web/site/content/post/1a-carlingford-road.md

 ## Zoning

 1A Carlingford Road would be in zone Z2.
 Zone Z2 does list funeral homes as under “Open for Consideration Uses”.
-Development Plan zoning pages are included as an attachment.
+Development Plan zoning pages are included below in the attachment section.

 Legend